bobanm/ethereum-basic-demo/README.md

 Git, so you don't commit it by mistake. **Nevertheless, never use private keys which have access to funds on the mainnet.**

-To send transactions to Ropsten network and update the state of the smart contract, you will need some Ropsten ETH, which you can obtain from a Ropsten faucet.
+To send transactions to a test network and update the state of the smart contract, you will need some test ETH, which you can obtain from a test faucet.
 That is quite trivial and out of scope of this document.